hp7298/RCCar/README.md

 Used joycon driver for linux from https://github.com/riking/joycon and compiled for Raspberry Pi Zero W.

-Created by Harish Parthasarathy, Tianhao Wang, and Leo Bao.
+Created by Harish Parthasarathy, Tianhao Wang (https://github.com/tianhaowang), and Leo Bao.